n123git/yw-cond/README.md

 | `8F`     | `143`   | &&     | 2        | Logical AND                           | By far the most common.                                                                                |
 | `90`     | `144`   | \|\|   | 2        | Logical OR                            | Frequently combined with `8F`.                                                                         |

 Operators are grouped by the multiple of ten in their decimal opcode.
-Each `x0–x9` range represents a distinct operator class, and operators within a range are closely related in behavior as shown by the table below:
+Each `x0–x9` range represents a distinct operator class, and operators within a range are closely related in behaviour as shown by the table below:

 | Range | Category                | Operators Included      |
 | ----- | ----------------------- | ----------------------- |